ancientmc/AncientCoderPack/README.md

 OceanLabs, MinecraftForge, and FabricMC, but these are Maven dependencies that are publicly available for others.
 The only tool directly included is McAssetExtractor, a forked tool originally developed by GitHub user rhmeuer.

-A toolchain text file wll be included to go more in depth about everything, but here's a brief rundown of the tools and what they do:
+A toolchain text file may be included to go more in depth about everything, but here's a brief rundown of the tools and what they do:

 - RetroGuard by OceanLabs/MCP: Deobfuscation of classes, methods, and fields.
 [GitHub](https://github.com/ModCoderPack/Retroguard).